Edmund Blackadder: God, I love nurses — they're so disgustingly clinical!

 - Tom Waits: He may have been the Trope Codifier.
 His smoky voice is part of his lonely bar pianist persona and used to great effect in his songs.

 - Leonard Cohen: His voice sounds significantly lower and more husky on his later albums as a result of his smoking habit.

 - Marianne Faithfull: Years of smoking also gave her a gravelly voice.
-In the words of James Hetfield, he invited her for a guest spot in a Metallica song because Faithfull had "that weathered, smelling-the-cigarettes-on-the-CD".
+In the words of James Hetfield, he invited her for a guest spot in a Metallica song because Faithfull had "that weathered, smelling-the-cigarettes-on-the-CD" type of voice.

 - Mark Lanegan's smoky voice is one of his trademarks.

-- Belgian singer Tom Barman (DEUS) also clearly tries to mimick Leonard Cohen's and Tom Waits' smoky voices on his later albums.
+- Belgian singer Tom Barman (dEUS) also clearly tries to mimic Leonard Cohen's and Tom Waits' smoky voices on his later albums.

 - Serge Gainsbourg: Characterised by his forty-Gauloises-a-day low husky rasp.
 The archetypical sexy French voice came at a price: he died of smoking-related cancer.

 - Singer Robert Palmer who did a cover version of "I Didn't Mean to Turn You On" didn't have a smoking habit, as such.
 But before performances, he would smoke one cigar and have a glass of whiskey specifically because of the effect they would have on roughening his voice.